Running Man (TV program): Timeline

 The original cast members consists of Yoo Jae-suk, Gary, Haha, Jee Seok-jin, Kim Jong-kook, Lee Kwang-soo and Song Joong-ki.
-Song Ji-hyo was originally a guest for the second (episode 2–3) and third landmark (episode 4–5).
-She officially joined the program in the fourth landmark (episode 6) but was unable to attend until the fifth landmark (episode 7).
-In April 2011, Song Joong-ki recorded his last episode (episode 41) in May, and has left the program to focus on his acting career but returned on episode 66 as a guest after leaving for almost half a year, and later made cameo appearances in several episodes.
-After School's Lizzy was initially a guest for episode 13 and 14, and would later join in episode 18 as official member.
-However, she left show from episode 25 due to schedule conflicts with her group activities.
+Song Ji-hyo was originally a guest for the second (episodes 2–3) and third landmarks (episodes 4–5).
+She officially joined the program in the fourth landmark (episode 6), but was unable to attend until the fifth landmark (episode 7).
+In April 2011, Song Joong-ki recorded his last episode (episode 41) in May, leaving the program to focus on his acting career.
+He returned in episode 66 as a guest after almost half a year and later made cameo appearances in several episodes.
+After School's Lizzy was initially a guest for episodes 13 and 14, later joining in episode 18 as an official member.
+However, she left the show after episode 25 due to schedule conflicts with her group activities.
 She later returned as a guest in episode 292, 5 years since her last appearance.
-On October 25, 2016, Gary announced his departure from the show to focus on his music career after being with Running Man for 6 years, but later returned as a guest, a week after his final recording.
-On April 3, 2017, it was confirmed through various media outlets that Running Man is adding actress Jeon So-min and comedian Yang Se-chan.
-On April 27, 2021, Lee Kwang-soo announced his departure to focus on his treatment and recovery from the car accident, becoming the third original cast member to leave the show.
-On October 23, 2023, Jeon So-min decided to leave Running Man six years after joining the show to focus on her acting career, and later returned as a guest in episode 736, 14 months since her last appearance.
-On May 14, 2024, SBS announced that actor Kang Hoon was added to the Running Man cast as the first rental member after his recent appearance as a guest on episode 701.
-On July 8, Kang Hoon recorded his last episode as a rental member before the Olympic season, with SBS announced that they will discuss about his future appearance schedule after the Olympics, but later returned on episode 734, 5 months since his last appearance.
-On December 23, it was announced that Ji Ye-eun became the official Running Man member starting from episode 733 after her appearance as Rental member since episode 711.
-On March 24, it was announced that actor Choi Daniel joined the Running Man as the third rental member after his recent appearance as a guest on episode 742.
-On August 26, it was announced by CP Entertainment that Ji Ye-eun will temporarily pause her activities on October entirely due to her health issues, and later on October 20, her agency announced that she has returned to the filming episode of Running Man that will aired on November 2, 2025.
+On October 25, 2016, Gary announced his departure from the show in November to focus on his music career after being with Running Man for 6 years, but later returned as a guest a week after his final recording (episode 325), and again in January 2017 (episode 336).

+On April 3, 2017, it was confirmed through various media outlets that Running Man would add actress Jeon So-min and comedian Yang Se-chan to the cast.
+On April 27, 2021, Lee Kwang-soo announced his departure to focus on his treatment and recovery from a car accident, becoming the third original cast member to leave the show.
+On October 23, 2023, Jeon So-min decided to leave Running Man six years after joining the show to focus on her acting career, but later returned as a guest in episode 736, 14 months since her last appearance, and again in episode 774.

+On May 14, 2024, SBS announced that actor Kang Hoon was added to the Running Man cast as the show's first rental member after his recent appearance as a guest on episode 701.
+On July 8, Kang Hoon recorded his last episode as a rental member (episode 715) before the Olympic season, with SBS announcing that they had discussed about his future appearance schedule after the Olympics.
+He later returned as a guest in episode 734, 5 months since his last appearance.
+On December 23, it was announced that Ji Ye-eun became an official Running Man member starting from episode 733 after her role as a rental member since episode 711.
+On March 24, 2025, it was announced that actor Choi Daniel joined the Running Man as the show's third rental member after his guest appearance in episode 742.
+On August 26, it was announced by CP Entertainment that Ji Ye-eun had temporarily paused her activities due to her health issues.
+On October 20, her agency announced that she had returned to the filming episode of Running Man that was aired on November 2.
+On December 14, 2025, Choi Daniel recorded his last episode as a rental member (episode 781).